 1/3 cup sugar

 4 – 5 cups ice cubes

-1 lime cut in 4 to garnish the glass
+1 lime cut into thin slices to garnish the glass

-- Rim the glasses you are going to use to serve your drinks in with sugar.
+- First step is to rim the glasses you are going to use to serve your drinks in with sugar.
 Put some sugar on a plate or in a flat bowl to the depth of 1/4 inch.

 - Run the lime wedge around the rim of 4 stemmed drink glasses, you can use martini glasses… I use plastic steamed glasses